Tax Change Needed to Level the Playing Field for Small Businesses, Minorities and Women in Cannabis Marketplace

 Deducting business expenses is a routine and integral part of operating a business and is critical for a company to be profitable.
 However, cannabis businesses do not have access to this tax benefit even though it is available to all other New Jersey businesses.
 And that’s because New Jersey “piggybacks” onto Internal Revenue Code Section 280E, which prohibits any company illegally engaged in drug trafficking from deducting business expenses on personal or corporate income tax returns.
 Since cannabis is still illegal on a federal level, this makes sense for federal taxes, but not here in New Jersey where it’s now legal.

 Many of the states that have legalized cannabis have decoupled from §280E.
-Of the 10 states with an adult-use market, two have specifically decoupled completely, one has specifically decoupled corporations, and two have no state tax at the business level thus decoupling by default.
+Of the 10 states with an adult-use market, two have specifically decoupled completely, one has specifically decoupled corporations and two have no state tax at the business level thus decoupling by default.
 The states that have the most robust cannabis industry, Colorado and Oregon, have specifically decoupled.

 In a survey of NJCPA members, 66 percent of respondents indicated that having a commercial cannabis industry in New Jersey will help the state’s economy.
 If lawmakers and the public want a prosperous cannabis industry, with small businesses participating and thriving, then New Jersey needs to decouple from §280E.
-This needs to be done now, before the issue gets buried in the process of passing enabling legislation and drafting regulations for this promising new industry.
+This needs to be done now, before the issue gets buried in the process of drafting regulations for this promising new industry.